Towards an open-source model for data and metadata standards

 In conclusion of this report, we would like to propose a set of recommendations that distill the lessons learned from an examination of data and metadata standards through the lense of open-source software development practices.
 We divide this section into two parts: one aimed at the science and technology communities that develop and maintain open-source standards, and the other aimed at policy-making and funding agencies, who have an interest in fostering more efficient, more robust, and more transparent open-source standards.

 While best-practice governance principles are also relatively new in OSS communities, there is already a substantial set of prior art in this domain, on which the developers and maintainers of open-source data and metadata standards can rely.
-For example, it is now clear that governance principles and rules can mitigate some of the risks and challenges mentioned in Section 4, especially for communities beyond a certain size that need to converge toward a new standard or rely on an existing standard.
-Developers and maintainers should review existing governance practices such as The Open Source Way.
+For example, it is now clear that governance principles and rules can mitigate some of the risks and challenges mentioned in Section 3, especially for communities beyond a certain size that need to converge toward a new standard or rely on an existing standard.
+Developers and maintainers should review existing governance practices such as those provided by The Open Source Way, (https://www.theopensourceway.org/).

 Development of standards should be coupled and tightly linked with development of associated software.
 This produces a virtuous cycle where the use-cases and technical issues that arise in software development informs the development of the standard and vice versa.
 One of the lessons learned across a variety of different standards is the importance of automated validation of the standard.
 Automated validation is broadly seen as a requirement for the adoption of a standard and a factor in managing change of the standard over time.
 To advance this virtuous cycle, we recommend to make data standards machine readable, and make software creation an integral part of establishing a standard’s schema.
 Additionally, standards evolution should maintain software compatibility, and ability to translate and migrate between standards.

 Invest in programs that examine retrospective pathways for establishing data standards.
 Encourage publication of lifecycles for successful data standards.
 These lifecycles should include the process, creators, affiliations, grants, and adoption journeys of open-source standards.
 To encourage sustainable development of open-source standards, and to build on prior experience, the documentation and dissemination of lifecycles should be seen as an integral step of the work of standards creators and granting agencies.
-In the meanwhile, it would be good to also retroactively document the lifecycle of existing standards that are seen as success stories.
-Research on the principles that underlie successful open-source standards development can be used to formulate new standards and iterate on existing ones.
-Data management plans should promote the sharing of not only data, but also metadata and descriptions of how to use it.
+In the meanwhile, it would be good to also retroactively document the lifecycle of existing standards that are seen as success stories, and to foster the awareness of these standards.
+In addition, fostering research projects on the principles that underlie successful open-source standards development will help formulate new standards and iterate on existing ones.
+In accordance, data management plans should promote the sharing of not only data, but also metadata and descriptions of how to use it.

 Basaglia, T, M Bellis, J Blomer, J Boyd, C Bozzi, D Britzger, S Campana, et al. 2023.
 “Data Preservation in High Energy Physics.”
 The European Physical Journal C 83 (9): 795.